Combinatorial approach to Mathieu and Lam\'e equations: Combinatorial approach to the Lam e eigenvalue

 \subsection{Identify parameters}

-First, we have to make a identification between the module parameters in the Lam\'{e} equation and in the $\mathcal {N}=2^*$ gauge theory.
-The parameter $k$ appearing in Eq.(\ref{lame}) is the elliptic module associated to the periods $4K(k)+2iK^{'}(k)$ of the Jacobi elliptic function $sn\varkappa$.
-The Jacobi theta constants $\theta_i$ are often expanded in another module parameter, the nome $q$.
-The two parameters are related to each other, their precise relation can be found in Appendix \ref{append1}.
-Especially, we notice\be k^2=16q^{\f{1}{2}}-128q+704q^{\f{3}{2}}-3072q^2+11488q^{\f{5}{2}}-38400q^3+\cdots=\f{\theta_2(q)^4}{\theta_3(q)^4}. \ee Our claim is that $q$ is exactly the instanton expansion parameter of the $\mathcal {N}=2^*$ theory, and is the ``good'' expansion parameter for the eigenvalue $B$ in the electric region.
+Firstly, we have to make the identification between the module parameters in the Lam\'{e} equation and in the N=2$^*$ gauge theory.
+The parameter $k$ appearing in Eq. (\ref{lame}) is the elliptic module of the Jacobi elliptic function.
+The Weierstrass elliptic function uses another module parameter, the nome $q$.
+The two parameters are related to each other, their precise relation is \be k^2=16q^{\f{1}{2}}-128q+704q^{\f{3}{2}}-3072q^2+\cdots=\f{\theta_2(q)^4}{\theta_3(q)^4}. \ee Our claim is that $q$ is exactly the instanton expansion parameter of the N=2$^*$ theory, and is the ``good'' expansion parameter for the eigenvalue $B$ in the electric region; while $k$ is the ``good'' module parameter for the eigenvalue $A$ in the magnetic and dyonic regions.